term7/Going-Dark/README.md

 #### WHAT COMES NEXT:

-We are currently taking a break...

-... but soon we’ll begin work on a local web-based control interface, which you’ll be able to access from your browser at: [https://going.dark](https://going.dark)
+In the following sections we will show you how to set up a user-friendly control interface that you can reach locally from your browser at: [https://going.dark](https://going.dark)

 The web interface will allow you to: